The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Numerical experiments

 \section{Numerical experiments}

-In this section, we investigate a toy Bayesian inverse problem and a Bayesian logistic regression problem to examine the effect of the parameters in Theorem \ref{the:SNIS} for RQMC-SNIS, driven by classical scrambling Sobol' point sets with direction numbers from \cite{joe2003}, which satisfies \eqref{eq:dn}.
-We repeat the estimator independently $R$ times to estimate the $L_p$-error rate of the estimators.
-The empirical $L_p$ error is computed as
+In this section, we investigate a toy Bayesian inverse problem and a Bayesian logistic regression problem to examine the effect of the parameters in Theorem \ref{thm:SNIS} for RQMC-SNIS, driven by classical scrambled Sobol' point sets with direction numbers from \cite{joe2003}, which satisfy Assumption \ref{ass:rqmc}.
+We perform $R$ independent randomizations of the underlying QMC point set to obtain $R$ replicated estimator values, denoted by $\pi_N^{(1)}(f),\ldots,\pi_N^{(R)}(f)$.
+The empirical $L_p$-error is computed as